 Being small comes with its downsides.
 The Doxie can not scan thick documents.
 Fortunately though, it can scan normal A4/Letter sized sheets, business cards and receipts.

-So basically, if you are looking for a rather affordable a compact standalone scanner that does not need a computer to operate, then this is certainly among the best scanners with WiFi in 2019.
+So basically, if you are looking for a rather affordable a compact standalone scanner that does not need a computer to operate, then this is certainly among the best scanners with WiFi.

 Read more: Best Portable Scanners